ro31337/libretaxi/doc/TRANSLATE.md

 "select-user-type.who_you_are_desc": "At the very beginning user must select type, so we're asking if the user is taxi driver or passenger",
 ```

 `Who you are? (select for now, you can change it later)` text above is what you need to translate.
-And `At the very beginning user must select type, so we're asking if the user is taxi driver or passenger` is explanation for translator like you.
+And `At the very beginning user must select type, so we're asking if the user is taxi driver or passenger` is explanation for translator, like you.
 So you'll better understand the context of this phrase.

-You don't need explanation if result json-file.
+You don't need explanation in result json-file.
 Check out [how Russian translation looks like](../locales/ru.json).
 Also, if you don't know how something, feel free to refer to Russian translation and see how things work there.

 Also, don't translate key name itself :) You don't need to translate `select-user-type.who_you_are`, translate value only.